RahulShaik716/MobileOffloading/readme.md

 Running as Slave:

-Install the application on your Android device using the provided APK file (follow the previous instructions).
+Install the application on your Android device using the provided APK file.

 Launch the application by tapping on its icon.